-This course is one of the senior capstones to the psychology major.
-The course challenges thoughtful Christians to be critical but genuinely appreciative of the increasing role psychology is playing in modern life.
-A sizeable literature has developed which focuses on the relationship between orthodox evangelical Christianity and the formal discipline of psychology.
-The course examines some of this literature and asks: How can a scientific psychology be compatible with a person-oriented Christianity?
-How can Christians integrate their faith with psychological theory and methods?
+This course is the senior capstone to the psychology major as well as one's entire Northwestern education.
+The course challenges students to thoughtfully reflect on and integrate their education in psychology and across the curriculum with their personal, intellectual, spiritual and vocational life.
+In particular, a sizeable literature has developed which focuses on the relationship between Christian faith, philosophical assumptions and psychology.
+Through reading, discussing, writing and oral presentation, students will examine some of this literature and ask: How can a scientific psychology be compatible with a person-oriented Christianity?
+How can I integrate my view of the world with psychological theory and methods?
+Where do I go from here to serve God and neighbor?

-Prerequisite: 12 credits of psychology courses and at least junior status.
+Prerequisites: 12 credits of psychology courses and at least junior status.